15 Tips for a Successful Summer Camping Trip

 Most campers will not go camping or pack their camp if the weather reaches 95 degrees Fahrenheit during the day or 80 degrees Fahrenheit during the night.
 While some people may find this temperature too uncomfortable, there are still ways to enjoy camping in such high temperatures.

-Regarding camping, the weather can make or break your experience.
-Too hot and you’ll be sweating and uncomfortable; too cold and you’ll be shivering and miserable.
+The weather can make or break your camping experience.
+Too hot, and you’ll be sweating and uncomfortable; too cold, and you’ll be shivering and miserable.
 So, how hot is too hot for camping?
-That depends on various factors, such as the type of camping you’re doing, your gear, and how much shade and ventilation are available.
+That depends on various factors, such as your camping type, your gear, and how much shade and ventilation are available.

 What Bedding To Use For Hot Weather Camping?